odea-project/qAlgorithms/report/report.md

 settings exist, these are still quite vague and not necessarily suited to environmental NTS [@forsbergDataProcessingMultiomic2018].

-### Advantages of qBinning
+These problems are directly adressed by reducing the amount of parameters present in the actual algorithm and minimising the steps during analysis which involve subjective decisions when setting mass tolerances or filter thresholds.

+Accordingly, qBinning does not depend on user input, instead utilising parameters derived from statistical principles.
+These take into account the essential mathematical properties of a peak and sidestep the subjective approach of manual parameter selection and optimisation.
+The chosen approach allows for bins to be non-continuous in the scan dimension, which is not provided by other binning approaches.
+The removal of this multitude of parameters also removes the time investment needed to optimise them and provides a uniform base for other steps towards feature detection and annotation.

-The main advantage of the qBinning algorithm in comparison with other methods of binning is that it provides a quality parameter specific to the processing step.
+A further advantage of the qBinning algorithm in comparison with other methods of binning is that it provides a quality parameter specific to the processing step.
 Implemented as the DQSB, it provides direct and simple feedback towards the degree to which a given bin could be distinguished from its surroundings.
 As will be shown, this parameter can also be used as an assessor for common error cases during binning.

-qBinning also does not depend on user input, instead utilising parameters derived from statistical principles.
-These take into account the essential mathematical properties of a peak and sidestep the subjective approach of manual parameter selection and optimisation.
-The chosen approach allows for bins to be non-continuous in the scan dimension, which is not provided by other binning approaches.

 In comparison to other algorithms, which often require excessive amounts of computation time, qBinning is substantially faster.
 This enables its use in high-throughput analysis pipelines.

-parameter-free, quality score for feature priorisation, ideally faster (time) @todo measure (@gerrit: not yet completed)
+parameter-free, quality score for feature priorisation, ideally faster (time) (@gerrit: not yet completed)

 ## Implementation